Vietnam War Unknown Soldier

 In 1980, the U.S. Congress authorized the building of a national memorial dedicated to the Vietnam War Veterans.
 The [Vietnam Veterans Memorial Fund] (http://vvmf.org/) (VVMF) was the organization selected for the project, and in 1982, the Vietnam War Memorial was completed and dedicated.
 This provided a place for Vietnam War Veterans and the public to reflect upon and grieve for the loss of life resulting from the war 1.
 The Vietnam War Memorial is a simple, but moving symbol of a time when many young U.S. troops were asked to give their best, and in some cases their lives, for their country, and they responded.

 Almost a decade after the end of the Vietnam War, political pressure began to mount for the designation of another unknown soldier.
 U.S. troop remains found near a stream in An Loc in 1972, known only as X-26, rested at the U.S. Central Identification Laboratory in Hawaii.
 In 1984, it was determined that he would receive the honor of becoming the next U.S. unknown soldier.
-At Pearl Harbor, the unknown was ceremoniously appointed as the Vietnam War Unknown by Marine and Medal of Honor recipient, Sergeant Major Allan J. Kellogg, Jr. After the ceremony, the Vietnam War Unknown was transferred to the USS Brewton for the journey home.
+At Pier B-25 at Pearl Harbor, the unknown was ceremoniously appointed as the Vietnam War Unknown by Marine and Medal of Honor recipient, Sergeant Major Allan J. Kellogg, Jr. After the ceremony, the Vietnam War Unknown was transferred to the USS Brewton for the journey home.

 During the journey across the Pacific Ocean, the casket of the Vietnam Unknown was positioned in the helicopter hangar, under a constant "death watch" by the crew and U.S. Marines of the USS Brewton.
 This Unknown would never be alone again.
 It took seven days to cross the Pacific Ocean and arrive at the Alameda U.S. Naval Air Station in California on May 24, 1984.